PLAY LEMMINGS ONLINE - It's Free!

 Lemmings sold around 15 million copies and has influenced many a game since it's release in 1991.
 The puzzle-platformer featured cartoon-style graphics that, no doubt, helped to give the game wider appeal.
 It also featured an icon-based control system, which was still pretty novel in the early 90s.

 However, it was the whole concept of the game which was simply genius.
-The idea was to guide a herd (not sure what the correct term is?) of suicidal rodents through increasingly challening levels, and safely to the exit of each one.
+The idea was to guide a herd (not sure what the correct term is?) of suicidal rodents through increasingly challenging levels, and safely lead each one to the exit.
 Quick thinking was required in order to stop the creatures from being killed - they could fall off a platform (sometimes off the screen!), into water/lava or even get caught in a trap.
 I remember getting into a right old panic trying to frantically figure out how to stop them from walking into danger - these guys just kept on walking, so you had to act fast.

-Just to make your life even more difficult, there were eight different types of skills that each lemming could posess; climber, floater (they could parachute down using thier umbrellas), bomber, blocker, builder, basher, miner and digger.
+Just to make your life even more difficult, there were eight different types of skills that each lemming could possess; climber, floater (they could parachute down using their umbrellas), bomber, blocker, builder, basher, miner and digger.
 You had to assign one of these skills to one or more lemmings to get them to safety.
-For instance, if a lemming was about to fall of the edge of a platform, you could assign the floater skill so they could float down to safety.
-A lemming given the blocker skill would stop the other lemmings in their tracks and they would have to go back in the opposite direction.
+For instance, if a lemming was about to fall of the edge of a platform, you could assign the floater skill so they could float down to safety with an umbrella.
+A lemming given the blocker skill would stop the other lemmings in their tracks, and they would have to go back in the opposite direction.

 Initially, the game was launched by Psygnosis for the Atari ST and Commodore Amiga 16-bit platforms, with 55,000 copies of the Amiga version being sold on the first day alone!.
 The game proved to be so popular that it was quickly ported to other home computers and video game systems.